someparty/someparty/source/articles/2019-11-24-internet-human.html.markdown

 You can now preview the new tracks "Internet Human" and "Alley Dweller" over at the band's Bandcamp site, with the track "Boneshaker" available to preview from the label's end.
 Vanilla Box has the songs pressed as a 10" LP on red and purple vinyl.

 Without saying too much, I'll continue to vaguely tease Psychic Void's part in an upcoming Some Party project.
-It's driving me crazy to keep it under wraps, but I'll learn more on that very, very soon.
+It's driving me crazy to keep it under wraps, but I'll have more on it very, very soon.
 In the meantime, snag a copy of *Skeleton Paradise*.
 Along with the recent Flesh Rag and Protruders records, 2019's made a pretty strong showing in this subgenre.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3442140225/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://psychicvoid.bandcamp.com/album/skeleton-paradise">Skeleton Paradise by Psychic Void</a></iframe>